jamesfread/CAS_scRNAseq_analysis/README.md

 This repository includes the raw counts data (post cellranger) which are also available from the Gene Expression omnibus (GSE232186), available at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE232186

+The purpose of this repo is to demonstrate the main QC and analysis steps used for the project and included in the publication.
+The QC steps are wrapped in a single function which is applied to the raw counts data for each sample.
+The samples are then integrated and annotated, and example analysis is shown for differential expression analysis, pathways analysis, pseudotime trajectory analysis, and cell-cell communication analysis.

+Note: This project was initated several years ago and as such several steps are outdated or sub-optimal since, and should be updated to more recent versions where possible.